Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Conclusions

-The results for the three isovector charges obtained from the forward matrix elements (see Eq.~\eqref{eq:finalcharges1} are $g_{A}^{u-d} = 1.31(06)(05)_{\rm sys}$ (this estimate includes input from the $Q^2 \neq 0$ data), $g_{S}^{u-d} = 1.06(10)(06)_{\rm sys}$, and $g_{T}^{u-d} = 0.95(05)(02)_{\rm sys}$.
-We consider the first overall analysis error to be conservative with respect to the variation observed in the respective CCFV fits.
-The estimation of the other systematic uncertainties are discussed in Sec.~\ref{sec:CCFVcharges}.
-The scalar and tensor charges $g_{S,T}^{u-d}$ do not show significant dependence on the value of the first excited state mass, so we consider their estimate robust.
+The results for the three isovector charges obtained from the forward matrix elements [see Eq.~\eqref{eq:finalcharges1}] are $g_{A}^{u-d} = 1.32(6)(5)_{\rm sys}$ (this estimate includes input from the extrapolation of the $Q^2 \neq 0$ data), $g_{S}^{u-d} = 1.06(9)(6)_{\rm sys}$, and $g_{T}^{u-d} = 0.97(3)(2)_{\rm sys}$.
+The first overall analysis error is conservative with respect to the variation observed under CCFV extrapolations.
+Estimation of systematic uncertainties are discussed in Sec.~\ref{sec:CCFVcharges}.
+The scalar and tensor charges $g_{S,T}^{u-d}$ do not show a significant dependence on the value of the first excited state mass, so we consider their estimate robust.